 Responsible for the planning and execution of all events occurring at PSP.

-Maintain relationships with Event Rights Holders and local users
+Maintain relationships with Event Rights Holders and local users.

 Work Closely with VPCB’s Sports Marketing, Tourism Development and Marketing Teams on mutually established goals and objectives.

 Communicate the needs and expectations of Event Rights Holders to the PSP’s staff to ensure the mutual success of all activities taking place at the park.